Skip to main content

 Language Not Changing

-• Check middleware is registered correctly
+• Check middleware is registered correctly in route groups

-• Verify language files exist
+• Verify language files exist in lang/ directory

 • Ensure session is working properly